hleomojica/henrry-nimo-react/README.md

 2. **Explore Cryptocurrency Details:** Click on a cryptocurrency row to view its detailed information page.

-## Contributing

-We welcome contributions to improve the app.
-Please refer to the CONTRIBUTING.md file for guidelines and procedures.

 ## License
 This project is licensed under the MIT License.
 Please refer to the LICENSE file for full details.